Skip to main content

 • Any platform that gives you IncomingMessage + ServerResponse

-If you’re deploying to Cloudflare Workers or Bun, use the web-standard createSSRHandler instead — those runtimes handle Request/Response natively with no conversion cost.
+If you’re deploying to Cloudflare Workers or another runtime with native web APIs, use the web-standard createSSRHandler instead — those runtimes handle Request/Response natively with no conversion cost.

 Quick start